Product Development Partnerships

 $30 million, 2015- 2018

-This builds on the success of an announcement in March 2015 by the Minister for Foreign Affairs announced a contribution of $30 million (over three years) under Product Development Partnerships (PDPs) to the TB Alliance, Medicines for Malaria Venture (MMV), and the Foundation for Innovative New Diagnostics (FIND) to bring to market new diagnostics, drugs and treatments for malaria and tuberculosis (TB).
+This builds on the success of an announcement in March 2015 by the Minister for Foreign Affairs announced a contribution of $30 million (over three years) to Product Development Partnerships (PDPs) to the TB Alliance, Medicines for Malaria Venture (MMV), and the Foundation for Innovative New Diagnostics (FIND) to bring to market new diagnostics, drugs and treatments for malaria and tuberculosis (TB).

 The PDPs' global public-private partnerships structure enabled Australia to innovatively pool and leverage funding with other donor governments and philanthropic foundations for research and development in diseases that lack commercial value.
 Recognising Australia's leading edge in malaria and TB research, the PDPs have been actively engaging our researchers' expertise over the last ten years in the development of advanced diagnostics, drugs and treatments.
 Collectively, these research activities will lead to new and improved therapies to fight major global disease challenges including drug-resistant variants of the diseases.
 These new diagnostics and therapies will benefit our region, Indo-Pacific, where malaria and TB are high burden diseases.